Eave Tube Phase 3 Randomized Control Trial in Ivory Coast (2016 – 2020)

-More information about the eave tube concept: click here
+More information about the In2Care Eave tubes: click here

 Quality assured industrial scale production of eave tube inserts for malaria control in Africa (2015-2016)

 In collaboration with Prof. Dr. Ir.
 Jasper van der Gucht, Chair of the Laboratory for Physical Chemistry and Colloid Science of the Wageningen University, we received an STW Take-off Feasibility Study grant.

 The key goal of this project is to develop the In2Care eave tube technology in such manner that industrial-scale and quality-assured production becomes possible, to ensure wide-scale uptake in African countries to maximize impact on malarial disease.
 The grant will be used to develop industrial procedures for particle application on electrostatically charged netting and eave tube insert injection molding.

 Mosquito Contamination Device (MCD) project (2012-2015)

 In2Care is Project Coordinator of the MCD project.
 This research project is funded under the European Union’s Framework 7 Health Innovation initiative and aims to develop a novel Mosquito Contamination Device (MCD) for controlling malaria vectors.
 The goal is to develop prototype products that are effective, low-cost and sustainable.

 The project partners include three European SMEs and two academic partners that bring together a unique mix of expertises in materials science, mosquito vector control science, trapping technologies, and entrepreneurial interests.
 Jointly, we develop and test new vector control techniques, mosquito lures and bioactive ingredients in the laboratory, semi-field cages and field settings in Tanzania.